Charcoal-SE/inferno/README.md

 - `feedbacks.<feedback>.type`: Required.
 Defines the semantics of the feedback:

-  - "true": A true positive.
+  - `"true"`: A true positive.
 This is the only type of feedback that will count as a hit for the reason's accuracy.
-Conflicts with `false`.
+Conflicts with `"false"`.
-  - "false": A false positive.
+  - `"false"`: A false positive.
 If the post was autoflagged, this will trigger a chat warning.
-Conflicts with `true`.
+Conflicts with `"true"`.
-  - "neutral": Anything else (e.g. SmokeDetector's NAA, Natty's needs edit, ...).
+  - `"neutral"`: Anything else (e.g. SmokeDetector's NAA, Natty's needs edit, ...).
 This won't cause a warning if the post was autoflagged, nor will it conflict with any other feedbacks.

 - `feedbacks.<feedback>.blacklist`: Optional, defaults to `false`.
 Defines whether the feedback affects the user blacklist.
 If this is `true`, and *the feedback type* is not `"false"`, then the user who created the post will be added to the blacklist.
 This means that *any* content they produce will automatically be reported with the reason `Blacklisted user`, regardless of what your bot classifies it as.
 Note that the post will *still be sent to your bot*, and any information from the scan will be available to the templates (e.g. any additional reasons).
 If *the feedback type* is of type `"false"`, then this feedback will remove the user from the user blacklist instead.

 - `commands`: A dictionary defining the commands that this bot accepts.
-For reply commands, the name of the key should be a prefix *after* the reply ping (:<numbers>) is stripped.
+For reply commands, the name of the key should be a prefix *after* the reply ping (`:<numbers>`) is stripped.
 For prefix commands, the key will be a prefix of the entire message.
 This means that for commands that just involve pinging the bot (not replying to it), you need to include the ping e.g. `@Natty alive`.
 If you want to allow for a shorter prefix, you can use aliases (e.g. `@nat alive`).

 - `commands.<command>.type`: Reqiured.
 Defines the behavior of the command:
   - `"static"`: Replies to the command with the string contained in `"data"`.
 This is for commands such as `alive` or simple joke commands like `!!/lick`.